 Food Courts

 Yes, you heard it, food courts!
-Downtown Toronto is filled with malls!
-And malls are filled with fast-food restaurants with casual seating.
-Here’s a breakdown of some of the malls near campus and what they have to offer!
+Downtown Toronto is filled with malls, and malls are filled with fast-food restaurants with casual seating that make great student dining options.
+Here’s a breakdown of some of the food courts near campus and what they have to offer!

 Eaton Centre Food Court

-The 10 Dundas East eatery is positioned right at Yonge-Dundas Square (DSQ), a food court right below the Cineplex theatre where you may have lectures in.
+The Tenor is positioned right at Yonge-Dundas Square (DSQ), a food court right below the Cineplex Theatre in which you may have lectures – the definition of student dining in Toronto.
 There is no avoiding this food court as you have to ride the escalator into the floor when you’re heading to your class or leaving it.
-If you haven’t taken a good look around, some of the restaurants here include Subway, Tim Hortons, Milestones Grill & Bar, Marble Slab, Jack Astor’s Bar & Grill, Happyfruit Bubble Tea, and much more.
+If you haven’t taken a good look around, some of the restaurants here include Blaze Pizza, California Thai, Chipotle Mexican Grill, Happy Fruit Bubble Tea, Spring Sushi, Starbucks and more.
 This food court is usually relatively empty which makes it a good place to wind down with friends after class!

 Atrium